AriFordsham/GHCWiki/plugins/type-checker/row-types/coxswain.md

 ## Do not zonk givens

 `zonkCt` is not expected to work on givens.
 (Note: Gundry's `uom` plugin does apply `zonkCt` to givens.)
-In particular, zonking does not see the latest RHS for the flatten skolems.
+In particular, zonking does not see the latest expansion for the flatten skolems.
 It seems I have to do the unflattening manually.

+(I'm currently wondering if the "out-of-date cached expansion" I'm seeing is because I'm creating ill-formed variables in the Givens.
+However, there is this quote "NB: we do not expect to see any CFunEqCans, because zonkCt is only called on unflattened constraints." in the source `Note [zonkCt behaviour]`.)

 ## Preserve `CFunEqCan`